mini-cornell/mini-cornell.github.io/index.md

   <div class="lab-text" markdown="1">

-We are interested in:
+We are broadly interested in the intersectio between AI and preclinical/clinical imaging applications.
+Some of our special interests are:

 1. **Designing cutting-edge AI/ML techniques**, such as self-supervised learning, foundation models, graph-based models, and unbiased learning, for neuroimaging-based analysis.
 2. **Characterizing normative brain development** from childhood through emerging adulthood, as well as aging trajectories, using longitudinal, data-driven, multi-modal approaches.
 3. **Investigating disease-related alterations in neurodevelopment and aging**, and identifying neuromarkers for risk assessment, diagnosis, and targeted interventions.

   </div>